 - FBC – Hb, WCC and platelet count will be normal or low

-- U+E –may be evidence of renal failure – both will be high
+- U+E – may be evidence of renal failure – in whcih cases both may be high, resulting in a reduced eGFR

 - Serum lactate dehydrogenase and serum β2-microglobulin – useful in predicting